parsaeisa/Notes/Software engineering/managing.md

 * Testing services
 * Request loads

+## Non-financial resources

+Developer's time and energy are the most valuable items in a team.
+So we should save them.

+### Automation

+Automating process can save the team time.
+It requires a little amount of development cost but it's just one time.

+Tools for automating :
+* gitlab pipelines
+* Generating codes (for example repositories that have no point in their writing )

 ## Scattered points

 * When you take a technology in an enterprise app, you should cusotmise that thechnology .